Makthum/Makthum.github.io/_posts/2017-03-30-Method-Overloading.md

 Lastly final methods can be overloaded and it is absolutely legal to overload them except that it is not recommended since it will prevent the method from being overridden.

 Let me know if there is anything i have missed.
-Hope this is helpful to someone.
+Hope this is helpful.